noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 You'll need the **URI** and the **PRIMARY KEY** for your _TestCLI's_ `settings.json` file, so copy those into there and you're now ready to store images and data into the cloud.

+## Exploring DocumentDB ##

+### Implementing DocumentDBHelper ###

+With `ImageProcessing.sln` from the `Starting` directory open, look in the `ImageStorageLibrary` project for the `DocumentDBHelper.cs` class.
+Take a look for `NotImplementedException` and you'll notice quite a few in the file.
+These are _suggested_ operations - feel free to implement different ones instead if they suit your needs.
+Many of the implementations can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started).

+Once you've implemented the operations in the helper, got to `TestCLI`'s `Util.cs` and notice that the `ImageMetadata` class has some gaps.
+We need to turn the `ImageInsights` we retrieve from Cognitive Services into appropriate Metadata to be stored into DocumentDB.

+Finally, look in `Program.cs` and notice in `ProcessDirectoryAsync` there's a `NotImplementedException` after we store the image into Blob Storage, but before we store its metadata.
+We should fix that as well.

-## Loading Images Using TestCLI ##
+### Loading Images Using TestCLI ###

-Once you've set your Cognitive Services API keys, your Azure Blob Storage Connection String, and your DocumentDB Endpoint URI and Key in your _TestCLI's_ `settings.json`, you're ready to go.
+Once you've set your Cognitive Services API keys, your Azure Blob Storage Connection String, and your DocumentDB Endpoint URI and Key in your _TestCLI's_ `settings.json`, and fixed all of the missing pieces above, you're ready to go.
 Build _TestCLI_, and run it:

     > .\bin\Debug\TestCLI.exe